hashicorp/packer-plugin-vmware/README.md

 # Packer Plugin for VMware

-The Packer Plugin for VMware is a multi-component plugin that can be used with [Packer][packer] to create virtual machine images for use with VMware products.
+The Packer Plugin for VMware is a multi-component plugin that can be used with [Packer][packer] to create virtual machine images for use with VMware vSphere Hypervisor and desktop virtualization products such as VMware Fusion, VMware Workstation, and VMware Player,

-The plugin includes two builders which are able to create images, depending on your desired strategy:
+The plugin includes two builders which are able to create images, depending on your desired
+strategy:

-- [`vmware-iso`][docs-vmware-iso] - This builder creates a virtual machine,
-  installs an operating system from an ISO, provisions software within the operating system, and then exports the virtual machine as an image.
+- [`vmware-iso`][docs-vmware-iso] - This builder creates a virtual machine, installs an operating system from an ISO, provisions software within the operating system, and then exports the virtual machine as an image.
 This is best for those who want to start by creating a base image.

-- [`vmware-vmx`][docs-vmware-vmx] - This builder imports an existing virtual
+- [`vmware-vmx`][docs-vmware-vmx] - This builder imports an existing virtual machine (from a`.vmx`
-  machine (from a`.vmx` file), runs provisioners on the virtual machine, and then exports the virtual machine as an image.
+  file), runs provisioners on the virtual machine, and then exports the virtual machine as an image.
   This is best for those who want to start from an existing virtual machine as the source.
 You can feed the artifact of this builder back into Packer to iterate on a machine image.

+## Differences from the Packer Plugin for VMware vSphere

+While both this plugin and the `packer-plugin-vsphere` are designed to create virtual machine images, there are some key differences:

+- **Platforms**: This plugin facilitates the creation of virtual machine images by integrating with VMware vSphere Hypervisor and desktop virtualization products such as VMware Fusion, VMware Workstation, and VMware Player; without using the VMware vSphere API.
+On the other hand, `packer-plugin-vsphere` is specifically developed to utilize the VMware vSphere API, facilitating the creation of virtual machine images by integrating with VMware vCenter Server and the VMware vSphere Hypervisor.

+- **Focus**: This plugin is purpose-built with a focus on VMware vSphere Hypervisor and desktop virtualization products such as VMware Fusion, VMware Workstation, and VMware Player.
+In contrast, `packer-plugin-vsphere`, includes builders and post-processors with a focus on VMware vSphere, offering capabilities such as creating virtual machine images, cloning and modifying base virtual machine images, and exporting artifacts in specified locations and formats.

+Please refer to the documentation for each plugin to understand the specific capabilities and configuration options.

 ## Requirements